 6. The transistor

 El transistor es un dispositivo electrónico de tres terminales que permite amplificar la corriente eléctrica.
-Tiene múltiples aplicaciones que van desde fabricar amplificadores de audio, osciladores de radio, reguladores de tensión, controladores para motores eléctricos, fuentes de alimentación, circuitos digitales, microprocesadores, memorias, etc. El transistor forma parte de prácticamente todos los circuitos electrónicos.
+Tiene múltiples aplicaciones que van desde fabricar amplificadores de audio, osciladores de radio, controladores para motores eléctricos, fuentes de alimentación, circuitos digitales, microprocesadores, memorias, etc. El transistor forma parte de prácticamente todos los circuitos electrónicos.

 The bipolar transistor